Seby Zavala Player Props: White Sox vs. Rangers

 Seby Zavala At The Plate

-- Zavala is hitting .154 with three doubles, six home runs and 10 walks.
+- Zavala is batting .152 with three doubles, six home runs and 10 walks.

-- In 32.1% of his 56 games this season, Zavala has picked up at least one hit.
-He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.